submariner-io/submariner-website/src/content/operations/usage/_index.en.md

 ```

 This specification will create a StatefulSet named `web` which indicates that two replicas of the `nginx` container will be launched in
 unique Pods.
-This also creates a headless Service called `nginx-ss` on the default namespace.
-Note that headless Service is requested by
+This also creates a Headless Service called `nginx-ss` on the default namespace.
+Note that Headless Service is requested by
 explicitly specifying "None" for the clusterIP (.spec.clusterIP).

 ```bash